The full handbook appears below. The Clinical Education Manual appears here.

 Students enrolled in the Physician Assistant Program are required to comply with all policies set forth by Penn State College of Medicine and the Physician Assistant Program.

-All students will be assigned to a faculty member who will serve as their academic advisor.
+All students will be assigned to a faculty member who will serve as their academic adviser.
 Students are responsible for assuring that they meet all academic progress guidelines.
-Students are required to meet at least once every semester with his or her academic advisor and utilize this valuable resource when appropriate to support successful completion of the program curriculum and professional development.
+Students are required to meet at least once every semester with his or her academic adviser and utilize this valuable resource when appropriate to support successful completion of the program curriculum and professional development.

 Detailed guidelines governing academic standing and dismissal have been delineated for the PA student as follows: